Multi-linear Monogamy Relations for Three Qubit States: Introduction

-This relation was first proved for qubit systems with respect to the 2-tangle \cite{coffman2000distributed,osborne2006general}.
-However, it is well known that the EoF ($E$) does not satisfy the inequality (\ref{mr}).
-Then Bai $et$ $al.$ showed that the squared EoF satisfies the inequality $(1)$ for qubit systems \cite{bai2014general}, Zhu $et$ $al.$ showed that the monogamy relation is valid in terms of the $\alpha$-th power of EoF when $\alpha\ge \sqrt{2}$ for qubit systems \cite{zhu2014entanglement}, Oliveira $et$ $al.$ numerically obtained a bound on $E_{AB}+E_{AC}$ for a three-qubit system \cite{de2014monogamy}, in 2015, Liu $et$ $al.$ proved this bound analytically \cite{liu2015linear}.
-Moreover, Cornelio proposed an interesting monogamous representation for three-qubit systems \cite{cornelio2013multipartite}.\\ In this work, first we present a multi-linear monogamy relation in terms of EoF and concurrence for a three-qubit system.
-We also present that up to the local unitary transformations, the W state is the unique that can reach the upper bound of multi-linear monogamy relations in terms of concurrene and EoF.
-Then based on the relations between the EoF and the discord, we also get a similar bound for the discord. \\ This article is organized as follows.
+here $\mathcal{E}_{AB}$ and $\mathcal{E}_{AC}$ means the entanglement between the parties $A,B$ and $A,C.$ This relation was first proved for qubit systems in terms of the 2-tangle \cite{coffman2000distributed,osborne2006general}.
+Bai $et$ $al.$ showed that the inequality Eq. $(1)$ is valid in terms of the squared entanglement of formation (EoF) for $n$-qubit systems \cite{bai2014general}.
+Zhu $et$ $al.$ investigated the monogamy relations related to the concurrence and the entanglement of formation \cite{zhu2014entanglement}.
+Recently, the authors in \cite{zhu2015,san2016generalized} presented generalized monogamy relations, Jin $et$ $al.$ proposed tighter monogamy relations for $n$-qubit systems \cite{jin2018tighter}.
+Yu $et$ $al.$ utilized the conversion relation between the coherence and the entanglement to establish the monogamy inequalities for high-dimensional coherence-induced entanglement in terms of the relative entropy of entanglement and the negativity \cite{yu2019monogamy}.
+Zhang $et$ $al.$ studied the monogamy relations for multi-qubit quantum systems in product norm \cite{zhang2020note}. \\ However, it is well known that the EoF ($E$) does not satisfy the inequality Eq. (\ref{mr}).
+In 2014, Oliveira $et$ $al.$ proposed a linear monogamy relation in terms of EoF and numerically obtained the bound for a three-qubit system.
+This result indicates that entanglement cannot be freely shared in terms of EoF \cite{de2014monogamy}.
+In 2015, Liu $et$ $al.$ proved this bound analytically.
+There they also computed the bound of linear monogamy relation in terms of concurrence for a three-qubit system \cite{liu2015linear}.
+Moreover, Cornelio proposed another interesting monogamy relation in terms of the squared concurrence for three-qubit systems \cite{cornelio2013multipartite}.
+They called the relations multipartite monogamy relations. \\ One of the motivations of this paper is to better understand the monogamy relations within the theory of multipartite entanglement.
+Although the authors in \cite{dur2000three} mentioned a similar function of a three-qubit pure state in terms of some entanglement measure, there they aimed to investigate the robustness of a three-qubit pure state against loss of a qubit.
+Here we characterize the distribution of the entanglement for an $n$-qubit system in terms of EoF and concurrence.
+In \cite{dur2000three}, the authors only showed the function numerically in terms of EoF and the bound of the function in terms of the squared concurrence among three-qubit pure states.
+Crucially, we present multi-linear monogamy relation in terms of entanglement of formation for a three-qubit pure state analytically.
+We generalize this bound to a three-qubit mixed state in terms of EoF and concurrence.
+Also we present only the LU-equivalent class of W state can reach the upper bound among three-qubit mixed states.
+That is, this can be seen to detect whether a three-qubit pure state is W state.
+Due to the importance of the W state in quantum computation and communication \cite{joo2003quantum,ng2014quantum,yu2014obtaining,vijayan2020robust}, this result is meaningful.\\ In this work, we consider a multi-linear monogamy relation in terms of EoF and concurrence for a multi-qubit system.
+We present that the W state is the unique state that can reach the upper bound of multi-linear monogamy relations in terms of concurrene and EoF up to the local unitary transformations (LU).
+We also present the condition when the states reach the minimum of the multi-linear monogamy relation in terms of concurrence.
+At last, we present some applications of our results to build an entanglement criterion and consider the absolutely maximally entangled states for a three-qubit system mainly.
+We also get a similar bound for the discord of three-qubit pure states.\\ This article is organized as follows.
 First we review the preliminary knowledge needed.
-Then we prove our main results, we present a multi-linear monogamy relations in terms of EoF and concurrence, based on the relation between the EoF and the discord, we present a similar result for the sum of all bipartite quantum discord for a three-qubit pure state.
-At last, we end with a conclusion.
+Then we prove our main results.
+We present multi-linear monogamy relations in terms of EoF and concurrence.
+We also present some applications of our results on the entanglement witness.
+At last, based on the relation between the EoF and the discord, we present a similar result for the sum of all bipartite quantum discord for a three-qubit pure state.